lahori-venkatesh/apikey/README.md

 5. Open a Pull Request

 ## License

-This project is for educational and portfolio
+This is a **personal project** created for educational and portfolio purposes only.
+Unauthorized copying, modification, or redistribution of this project for personal/commercial use is prohibited.

+🤝 However, you are welcome to **contribute** by suggesting improvements, fixing bugs, or adding features via pull requests.